 The information was reviewed by Research Data Management, Information Security Services, the McMaster Research Ethics Board (MREB) Ethics Office, and the Hamilton Integrated Research Ethics Board (HiREB).

-This resource is produced and maintained by AskResearch, a collaborative network of support units providing accessible and effective digital research services to the McMaster research community.
+This resource was developed as part of the Digital Research Commons Pilot (DRCP).
 If you can’t find what you are looking for or aren’t sure where to start, contact AskResearch.

 Updated: May 2025